MarcoSignoretto/PictureARAndroid/README.md

 # Pictures AR for Android #

-This is a simple example of an Android application which uses the code that I realized for my project Compute Vision course project at Ca' Foscari university.
+This is a simple example of an Android application which uses the code that I realized for my Computer Vision course project at Ca' Foscari university.

 The application is a simple AR software that replaces two markers with the pictures related to them.